schuppo/PasswordStrengthPackage/README.md

 Notice that you can validate any value with the new rules.
 This only reason why this package is called "Password Strength Package" is that it describes its foremose purpose.

-#History
-- **[0.3.1]** Fixed: Package validator doesn't overwrite custom validation errror messages any more.
-Not functional tested though because I have no clue how to set up a test which controls the passing of variables from the password strength package to the native validator INSIDE the package's test folders.
-Any suggestions?

 #License